mauberti-bc/sims-docs/docs/projects.md

 # Projects

 Projects are collaborative workspaces for co-managing data from ecological surveys.
-We recommend reading [Create Projects](/docs/getting-started/create-projects) in the [Getting Started](/docs/getting-started) section before diving into the details of a Project here.

 When you create a Project, you and your team are responsible for managing the information in that Project.
 As you adjust the expected outcomes and objectives of your work, you should update your Project's details to include the latest, most accurate information.
 Outdated or misleading information might confuse people who want to build upon your work.

-This page defines the attributes that a Project has to help you manage Projects effectively.
-We suggest reading about each attribute, even if its definition seems obvious, to better understand a Project's structure.
+This page defines the attributes that a Project can have.
+We suggest reading about each attribute, even if its definition seems obvious, to better understand how Projects are structured.

 {: .note }

-We suggest reading all of the [Getting Started]() section for an introduction to managing data in the Species Inventory Management System.
+The [Getting Started](/docs/getting-started/create-projects) section provides an introduction to managing Projects.

 ---